OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-24.md

 ## 1 Samuel 24:3

-He arrived at the sheepfolds along the way, where there was a cave;
+He passed by the sheepfolds along the way, where there was a cave;
-and Saul entered to attend to his needs.
+and Saul entered to relieve himself.
 Now David and his men were sitting in the inner recesses of the cave.

 ## 1 Samuel 24:4